johnandersen777/johnandersen777.github.io/content/posts/ietf-118.md

     - General access control
     - Anti-spamming (it's append only, need to avoid filling with random stuff)
     - In this system you can't issue a statement to the TS without being some sort of authenticated or identifiable issuer
-      - **TODO(@pdxjohnny)** update OIDC thread with flushed out example and registration policy doc with jsonschema + CWT / JWT verification of issuer
+      - **TODO(@johnandersen777)** update OIDC thread with flushed out example and registration policy doc with jsonschema + CWT / JWT verification of issuer
   - SCITT enables entities/issuers to make claims about things
     - Built my software, tests passed, got approval for release, what's important is your software is the thing you're making claims about.
 We need it to be clear who's opinion is being recorded about what thing.
 Imagine subject: `issuer:myissuer:thing:mything` (example in GitHub Actions subject customization format)
   - Registration policy determines if statement is admissible